 How can I travel between the Cyprus Lake (Grotto) and Tobermory?

 Unfortunately at this point there is no shuttle service between Bruce Peninsula National Park (Cyprus Lake) and the town of Tobermory.
-Walking is not an option either - as the distance between them is about 20km.
+The Bruce Trail does connect the two, but it is about 22km of rugged terrain hiking.

 However, Cyprus Lake is just one part of the Bruce Peninsula National Park, which actually borders the town.
 You can walk to the Visitor Center, or even walk a portion of Bruce Trail that runs through the park and follows Georgian Bay shoreline.